Partnership Grants

 Grant applicants to the EMHR must be a 501(c)3 non-profit organization, a municipality or municipal agency, or a public education institution within the counties of Bradford, Sullivan, Susquehanna and Wyoming.
 Grantees are also required to provide a full, 100-percent 50/50-match.
 In other words, if a grantee receives a $5,000 grant from the EMHR, it must provide a $5,000 match to complete its project.

-Below is a recording of our 2023 EMHR Grants Workshop that allowed regional organizations, counties, municipalities and other entities to find out what funding opportunities are available to them!
-Some PowerPoint presentations did not work properly during the workshop, so we have placed versions for your viewing below.
-We thank the Wyoming County Chamber of Commerce for assisting us with the webinar recording and the Dietrich Theater in Tunkhannock for hosting the workshop.
-We’d also like to thank the DCNR, DCED, PHMC, PennDOT, Pennsylvania Environmental Council, Endless Mountains Visitors Bureau, Bradford County Tourism Promotion Agency, and the Northern Tier Regional Planning and Development Commission for participating in the workshop.
-EMHR’s Partnership/Mini-Grants Program presentation begins at 2:42:10 in the video below.
+Below are the available PowerPoint presentations from our 2024 EMHR Grants Workshop that allowed regional organizations, counties, municipalities and other entities to find out what funding opportunities are available to them!
+We’d like to thank the DCNR, DCED, PHMC, PennDOT, Pennsylvania Environmental Council, Endless Mountains Visitors Bureau, Bradford County Tourism Promotion Agency, Susquehanna County Promotion and Tourism Agency, and the Northern Tier Regional Planning and Development Commission for participating in the workshop.

 Here are just some of our past grant recipients and projects from around the region: